Social protection statistics - unemployment benefits

 - Regulation (EC) No 263/2011 of 17 March 2011 concerning the launch of full data collection for the ESSPROS module on net social protection benefits.

-- People who are without work, currently available for work and seeking work.
-See Glossary:Unemployment
+- People who are without work, currently available for work and seeking work; see Unemployment.

-- Minimum income allowance is reported in the expenditure on social exclusion in ESSPROS rather than that on unemployment unless specific provisions are made for unemployed.
+- Minimum income allowance is reported in the expenditure on social exclusion in ESSPROS rather than as expenditure on unemployment-related benefits unless specific provisions are made for the unemployed.

-- The increase in expenditure on redundancy compensation reported here is liable to be overstated due to the above-mentioned break in the series for severance pay in Italy.
+- The increase in expenditure for redundancy compensation is likely to be overstated due to the above-mentioned break in the series for severance pay in Italy.